ShashaAde/Domain-Network-Project/README.md

      sudo nano /etc/rsyslog.conf

-   Edited the rsyslog file on my Ubuntu desktop to connect to my domain contoller.
+   Edited the rsyslog file on my Ubuntu desktop to connect to my domain controller.

    ![Screenshot 2024-11-25 013531](https://github.com/user-attachments/assets/e6d3c88a-8717-436c-885a-fe9c9f51f594)

    Told the rsyslog server where it can find the client at, and added other configurations at the bottom.
-   - These configurations where from a youtube video found here: https://www.youtube.com/watch?v=mBJ8JfJnlXQ&t=199s
+   - These configurations where from a YouTube video found here: https://www.youtube.com/watch?v=mBJ8JfJnlXQ&t=199s

          rsyslogd -f /etc/rsyslog.conf -N1